-- ' Service Development Planning Manager

-- Service Development Planner

-- Service Development Planner, Assistant

-- Director of Financial Services

-- B. Discuss the procedures (written or informal) with the personnel assigned responsibility of supervising the preparation and maintenance of NTD data to determine:

-- The extent to which the transit agency followed the procedures on a continuous basis, and

-- Whether they believe such procedures result in accumulation and reporting of data consistent with the NTD definitions and requirements set forth in 49 CFR Part 630, Federal Register, January 15, 1993 and as presented in the 2011 Reporting Manual.
+- Service Development Planning Manager - Service Development Planner - Director of Financial Services - B. Discuss the procedures (written or informal) with the personnel assigned responsibility of supervising the preparation and maintenance of NTD data to determine: - The extent to which the transit agency followed the procedures on a continuous basis, and - Whether they believe such procedures result in accumulation and reporting of data consistent with the NTD definitions and requirements set forth in 49 CFR Part 630, Federal Register, January 15, 1993 and as presented in the 2014 Reporting Manual.

 We discussed the procedures with LBT personnel and were informed the informal procedures to complete the NTD report are the same guidelines issued by NTD in 49 CFR Part 630.
-Those procedures are followed continuously such that the accumulation and data reported is consistent with NTD definitions and requirements set forth in 49 CFR Part 630, and as presented in the 2011 Reporting Manual.
+Those procedures are followed continuously such that the accumulation and data reported is consistent with NTD definitions and requirements set forth in 49 CFR Part 630, and as presented in the 2014 Reporting Manual.

-C. Inquire of same person concerning the retention policy that is followed by the transit agency with respect to source documents supporting the NTD data, Total Modal Operating Expenses data (F-30, line 15, column e), Actual Vehicle Revenue Mile and Passenger Miles Traveled (S-10, lines 12 and 20, column d).
+C. Inquire of same personnel concerning the retention policy that is followed by the transit agency with respect to source documents supporting the NTD data, reported on the Federal Funding Allocation Statistics form (FFA-10).

-We discussed the retention policy with LBT personnel and determined that source documents supporting the data reported on the FFA-10 is maintained for a minimum of five years, which exceeds the three year minimum required by NTD.
+We discussed the retention policy with LBT personnel and determined that source documents supporting the data reported on the FFA-10 is maintained for a minimum of five years, which exceeds the three-year minimum required by NTD.